 Bachelor of Medicine and Bachelor of Surgery MBBCh (6 years)

 Bachelor of Science in Physiotherapy BSc (Physiotherapy) (4 years)

 Bachelor of Pharmacy (BPharm) (4 years)

 The Faculty of Health Sciences does not calculate an APS score.
-Several criteria are considered for selection (e.g. Academic performance and National Benchmark Tes (NBT) scores).
+Academic performance and National Benchmark Test (NBT) scores are used for consideration.